To access material, start machines and answer questions login.

 Detecting the Attacks

 All Initial Access techniques described in this room can be uncovered through a process tree analysis.
-You start with a trigger, such as a SIEM alert on a suspicious command or a connection to a known malicious IP.
-From there, you build a process tree to trace which application or user initiated the events - a web server, an internal application, or an IT administrator’s SSH session.
+You start with a trigger, such as a alert on a suspicious command or a connection to a known malicious IP.
+From there, you build a process tree to trace which application or user initiated the events - a web server, an internal application, or an IT administrator’s session.
 Finally, you determine whether the activity is legitimate or an indicator of malicious behavior:

 Which Initial Access technique is likely used if a trusted app suddenly runs malicious commands?